ExchangeUnion/Lightning-Swap-PoC-v1/LIGHTNING-00-install.md

 $ sudo apt-get install golang-1.10-go
 ```

-Add the following lines to the end of `$HOME/.bashrc`
+Add the following lines to the end of `$HOME/.bashrc` and source the file
 ```shell
 # add Go paths
 export GOPATH=$HOME/go